 Milestone - Integrate with a Non-Essential Authenticated Endpoint

-Completing a non-essential integration will help you understand the mechanics of making Transactive API calls, allowing you to subsequently concentrate on your business logic.
+Using a non-essential endpoint will help you understand the mechanics of making Transactive API calls, allowing you to subsequently concentrate on your business logic.

 Once you understand the mechanics of making calls, integrate with Payments to ensure you can send payments.

 Milestone - Reporting Endpoint

 Receiving Transactive API Notifications (Optional)

 As with Transactive endpoints, you are free to listen to as many or as few Transactive events as required, however we suggest you at least cover the following:

 - Accepted - funds have been withdrawn from your account, reducing its balance